 “Everybody is announcing [their academic credentials], and everybody should be proud of their academic credentials.
 The issue is that we don’t know if this information is valid or not.
 There is a lot of fake information and misconduct related to academic achievements or academic degrees.
 So, it is for that purpose—making all this information public, but in a transparent and decentralized environment using the blockchain—that we are looking to design our project,” Dr. Al Hemairy explained.

-The BSV blockchain has been chosen to be the blockchain on which the platform will be built due to its ability to scale that allows for a massive amount of data to be processed almost instantly at a very low cost.
+The BSV blockchain has been chosen to be the blockchain on which the platform will be built due to its ability to scale which allows for a massive amount of data to be processed almost instantly at a very low cost.

 “This is for many reasons.
-One is the large block size on the blockchain, which really fits the project scope.
-We need to write a large data set, including the transcript, academic credentials, student details and institution details, and maybe even module descriptions for each course the student has been taking through their academy journey, which requires a larger block size,” Dr. Al Hemairy pointed out.
+One is the large block size on the blockchain, which fits the project scope.
+We need to write a large data set, including the transcript, academic credentials, student details, and institution details, and maybe even module descriptions for each course the student has been taking through their academy journey, which requires a larger block size,” Dr. Al Hemairy pointed out.

 “The transaction processing is very fast and this is one of the features and advantages.
 Also, the cost is not comparable with any of the existing networks, and for all these reasons together we selected the BSV network to build our system on,” he added.

-Blockchain technology has ramped up adoption over the past year, and the BSV blockchain is leading the pack when it comes to transparency, efficiency, stability, security and cost-effectiveness.
+Blockchain technology has ramped up adoption over the past year, and the BSV blockchain is leading the pack when it comes to transparency, efficiency, stability, .security, and cost-effectiveness.
 The BSV Global Blockchain Convention is the perfect venue to showcase these capabilities and let people know how it can do the world a lot of good.